radleylewis/blog/pages/writing/arch_btrfs_encrypt_qtile_001.md

 Now for the moment of truth.
 Make sure you have followed these steps above carefully, then reboot your system with the `reboot` command.

-# Step 4: Logging in to our new Arch system
+# Step 4: Tweaking our new Arch system

 When you boot up you will be presented with the grub bootloader menu, and then, once you have selected to boot into arch linux (or the timer has timed out and selected your default option) you will be prompted to enter your encryption password.
 Upon successful decryption, you will be presented with the lightdm greeter.
 Enter the password for the user you created earlier.

 QTile out of the box is not appealing - to say the least -, we still have some work to do.
+Keep it up!

 33. install paru, then zramd, timeshift, timeshift-autosnapshot, install timeshift-grub, cpu-autofreq
 34. timeshift: